lindo001/To_do_App/README.md

-# _Task Manager
+# _Rabbit Notes

-_Task Manager is a simple yet powerful todo list application designed to help you organize your tasks and stay productive.
+_Rabbit Notes is a simple yet powerful todo list application designed to help you organize your tasks and stay productive.

 ## Features